klas-buhre/PhotonBeam/README.md

 * Audio system for sound effects and music (OpenAL).

 ## Screenshots
-These screenshots are from the game called RowBlast that I have created using the PhotonBeam engine.
+These screenshots are from the game called Row Blast that I have created using the PhotonBeam engine.

 ![](screenshot4.png)
 ![](screenshot5.png)